IDBusinessSolutions/IDBS-developer-assessment-application/non-java-option/README.md

 If we discussed completing the assessment exercise in a language other than java (python, C++ or C#) please read on for instructions.

 ## Instructions
 There are two folder in this section, one for each level of difficulty (Level-1 & Level-2).
-Each folder has a README.md file providing the detailed instructions for the given level and a data file containing the input data you’ll need to programmatically load into program.
+Each folder has a README.md file providing the detailed instructions for the given level and a data file containing the input data you’ll need to programmatically load into your solution.

 There is also a section providing instructions on how to submit your completed exercise (Submission Instructions).